Diversity Scholarship for Incoming Students

 Scholarship Application Deadlines

 Coming soon!
-The winter 2020 scholarship application will open for submission in September, 2019.
+The summer 2020 application will open in February 2020.

-Incoming Students: Chiropractic, Acupuncture & Chinese Medicine, Massage Therapy, and Allied Health Programs.
+Incoming Students: Massage Therapy, and Allied Health Programs.

 Diversity Scholarship applicants are notified via email about interview status approximately two weeks after the deadline date.
 Those who are selected to interview will find out about the scholarship award within two weeks following the interviews.